 - An inherent characteristic of the hotel industry is that most people use the same hotel either only once or only a few times in their life.
 This is particularly the case for independent hotels.

 - You can check this for yourself.
 Search on Google for a hotel in your preferred destination and see who ranks on top on the Google ads.
-Do the same on TripAdvisor and see who ranks on top on the respective hotel pages.
+Do the same on TripAdvisor and see who ranks on top of the respective hotel pages.
 You will in most cases see an OTA because they bid higher in the auctions.
 And the reason they can do this is because a click has higher average economic benefit for the OTA than for the hotel.
-More on this in later.

 - In essence, Booking.com has better economies of scale in their customer acquisition than hotels.